bitinerant/myorigin/README.md

 >>>
 ```

+### Features

+* retrieves your IP address from any of 34 IP address providers
+* confirms the correct IP address by checking muliple providers (default 2)
+* recovers from failures by making additional requests of other providers
+* keeps a record of past successes and prioritizes the fastest and most reliable providers from your location
+* makes simultaneous IP address requests
+* supports http, https, IPv4, IPv6

 ### Similiar projects

 * [Go External IP](https://github.com/GlenDC/go-external-ip/): "a Golang library to get your external ip from multiple services"